Telecominfraproject/oopt-tai/README.md

 An Adapter is similar to a user mode driver.
 It translates the hardware independent TAI interface to a specific hardware implementation.
-This is implemented as a shared library, and will typically be provided by the transponder module vendor.
+This is implemented as a shared library, and will typically be provided by the module vendor.
 This shared library is called libtai.so.
+TAI library is used interchangebly with TAI adapter.

-If the transponder supports multiple types of module hardware vendors, then each of the driver will provide a similar interface to libtai.so.
+If the transponder supports multiple types of module hardware vendors, TAI multiplexer can be used to multiplex several kinds of TAI adapters.
+For details, see [docs/TAI-MUX.pdf](https://github.com/Telecominfraproject/oopt-tai/blob/master/docs/TAI-MUX.pdf).
-The details of this are in [docs/TAI-MAI.md](https://github.com/Telecominfraproject/oopt-tai/blob/master/docs/TAI-MAI.md).

 An Adapter Host is hardware independent software which uses the TAI interface to provide optical transponder functionality to other parts of the system.
 An adapter host loads the shared library adapter.
+TAI application is used interchangebly with TAI adapter host.

+Some TAI adapters are open sourced in the [implementation repo](https://github.com/Telecominfraproject/oopt-tai-implementations).

 ```
                       +------------------------+